Welcome to Nemesis.lonestar.org

 New items for June 2001 & August 2001:

-This has become a monster project, but four sections are essentially
+This has become a monster project, and four sections were completed about

 Otherwise, it is probably really boring.